bincyber/pkictl/docs/Provision PKI for Kubernetes.md

-# Provision PKI for Kubernetes
+# Provisioning the Kubernetes PKI with pkictl

-[kubeadm](https://kubernetes.io/docs/setup/independent/high-availability/) can be used to deploy a HA Kubernetes cluster with multiple master nodes.
+[kubeadm](https://kubernetes.io/docs/setup/independent/high-availability/) can be used to deploy a highly available Kubernetes cluster with multiple master nodes.
 However, this requires bootstrapping the first Kubernetes master node with `kubeadm init` so that the TLS certificates are created and then the certificates and private keys need to be manually copied to the other master nodes.
-See the documentation on the PKI certificates that kubeadm creates: https://kubernetes.io/docs/setup/certificates/.
+Refer to the Kubernetes documentation on the PKI certificates that kubeadm creates: https://kubernetes.io/docs/setup/certificates/.
 Julia Evans also has a fantastic blog post on the different Certificate Authorities that exist in a Kubernetes cluster: https://jvns.ca/blog/2017/08/05/how-kubernetes-certificates-work/.

-_pkictl_ can be used to simplify the process of provisioning the PKI for Kubernetes and remove the need to manually copy certificates between the control plane nodes.
+_pkictl_ simplifies the process of provisioning the PKI for Kubernetes and removes the need to manually copy certificates and private keys between the control plane nodes.

 ## Provision the Certificate Authorities

-This example is for provisioning a control plane which uses external etcd.
-Define the Certificate Authorities to provision in the YAML manifest [file](docs/examples/kubernetes.yaml):
+This example will demonstrate provisioning a control plane which uses an external etcd cluster.

+Define the Certificate Authorities to provision in the YAML manifest [file](examples/kubernetes.yaml):

     $ vim kubernetes.yaml